-Pike Place Market is open seven days a week and closed only on Thanksgiving, Christmas Day, and New Year’s Day.
+Pike Place Market is open seven days a week and closed only on Thanksgiving and Christmas Day.
 General Market hours are 9 am- 6 pm and Sundays 9 am-5 pm.
-The hours of individual businesses vary.
-Many restaurants and eateries open earlier and close later.

 10 places at Pike Place Market to while away time